MicrosoftDocs/dynamics-365-project-operations/articles/expense/per-diem-expenses.md

 **2. Per diem is set to meal type per day**

+Let’s assume meal reduction is 30% for breakfast, 30% for lunch and 40% for dinner,

 In this case, a meals grid opens, and the user can uncheck the meals that were provided for (complimentary) during the trip.
 As an example, when breakfast has been provided for the first 3 days of the trip , Per day meal reduction on the first 3 days = 30% (75) = 22.5 ,